onamiza02/IDFV/README.md

 ## Features
 - Random new IDFV every time you open the app
-- Bypass device bans in GGPoker, Natural8, and other apps
 - Works on rootless jailbreaks (Dopamine, palera1n)
 - No configuration needed - just install and forget